ietf-wg-cellar/flac-specification/flac.md

 ### Uncommon block size

 If the block size bits defined earlier in this section were 0b0110 or 0b0111 (uncommon block size minus 1 stored), this follows the coded number as either an 8-bit or a 16-bit unsigned number coded big-endian.
-A value of 65535 (corresponding to a block size of 65536) is not valid and MUST NOT be used, because such a block size cannot be represented in the streaminfo metadata block.
+A value of 65535 (corresponding to a block size of 65536) is forbidden and MUST NOT be used, because such a block size cannot be represented in the streaminfo metadata block.
 A value from 0 up to (and including) 14, which corresponds to a block size from 1 to 15, is only valid for the last frame in a stream and MUST NOT be used for any other frame.
 See also [the section on the streaminfo metadata block](#streaminfo).

 ### Uncommon sample rate